-You’ve applied for a mortgage, found the perfect home and put down an offer.
-After your offer approved, what happens next?
+You’ve applied for a mortgage, found the perfect home, and put down an offer.
+After your offer is approved, what happens next?

-Well, if you have an experienced and thorough real estate agent, he/she can help you walk through all the next steps to get successfully to your closing when you get the keys.
+An experienced real estate agent can help you walk through all the next steps to get successfully to your closing when you get the keys.
 But there are things you should know to make sure the process goes as quickly and smoothly as possible.

 “Many new homeowners don’t know that just because you got a preapproval from one lender, doesn’t mean you are required to get the home loan from them,” says Margi Hamilton, a broker at RE/MAX Suburban, The Litsa Lekatsos Team, in Glen Ellyn, Illinois.

 Shopping around for the perfect loan can save you thousands of dollars.
 You should meet with at least two or three lenders and compare their loan options and rates.